 Before coming to the Netherlands, she moved from Beijing to Shanghai, where she completed her bachelor of product design.
 In 2011 she moved to the Netherlands, and graduated (Cum Laude) as MSc.
 Design for Interaction in TU Delft.

 Over the past years, she has been working on contextmapping, co-creation and interaction design.
-For Chen’s research, she partners closely with design firms in Europe and China, seeking to come up with user-centred design and innovation.
-During her work at university, she has coached master graduation students who followed user-centered approach and created insightful communication means (e.g. customer journey map, co-creation) for various clients.
+For Chen’s research, she partners closely with design firms in Europe and China, seeking to come up with people-centred design and innovation.
+During her work at university, she has coached master graduation students who followed people -centered approach and created insightful communication means (e.g. customer journey map, co-creation) for various clients.